ukd1/toshi-testnet-faucet/README.md

-# Token SOFA App
+# Toshi SOFA App

-This repo helps you build a [Token app](https://www.tokenbrowser.com) in Javascript.
+This repo helps you build a [Toshi app](https://www.toshi.org) in Javascript.

 The sample bot can: